marcs-feh/cpp-core/README.md

 # C++ Core

-This is a collection of C++ utilities, they are not a replacement for the STL, although I use them as *alternatives*.
+This is a collection of C++20 utilities, they are not a replacement for the STL, although I use them as *alternatives*.

 The current main design goals are: